syahiramzar/mybloodindex_project/README.md

-# Data pipelines with Apache Airflow and AWS EC2 and S3
+# Data Pipelines with Apache Airflow and AWS EC2 and S3

 Automated data pipeline workflows using Apache Airflow that loads and processes data in AWS EC2 and then upload into a AWS S3 bucket.
 In addition, a telegram-bot program is set-up to run 24/7 in AWS EC2 instance to enable user to view reports.